 Grosse also created an installation for the National Gallery in Prague.
 She elaborated a large, site-specific painterly installation, which dramatically redefines painting as a performative and architectural medium.

 Titled Wunderbild, the installation is an architectural painting and a three-dimensional image that the audience can experience with their body and mind.
 The color of the artwork adds volume to the piece.
-At the same time, the flat surface gives it sculptural characteristics as the pictorial field goes beyond the limits of the visual.
+Simultaneously, the flat surface gives it sculptural characteristics as the pictorial field goes beyond the limits of the visual.

 Speaking about the work, Grosse said: